alexfernandez/alexfernandez.github.io/2017/origins-language.md

 Let us suppose that there are three possible vowels at some point in time, along with the original 12 consonants.
-The number of combinations is now: consonant + vowel + consonant, or 𝛫𝛢𝛫, with 432 combinations, plus the original 12 single-consonant function words 𝛫, for a total of 444 combinations.
+The number of combinations is now: consonant + vowel + consonant, or 𝛫𝛢𝛫, with 432 combinations;
+adding the original 12 single-consonant function words 𝛫 yields a total of 444 combinations.
 Note that function words may also acquire vowels to yield simple structures like 𝛫𝛢, in order to increase their number to 36;
 in this case yielding 468 possible words.